 - Complete this online course on "Virtues of Civil Discourse" from OSU's Civil Discourse for Citizenship Program.
 The course is self-paced and can be completed in under an hour.
-Students must upload the certificate of completion with their discussion post for this module. - Mutz, D. C. (2002).
+We will receive notice from the course director which students fully took this short course. - Mutz, D. C. (2002).
 Cross-cutting social networks: Testing democratic theory in practice.
 The American Political Science Review, 96(1), 111-126. - Mutz, D. C. (2002).
 The consequences of cross-cutting networks for political participation.
 American Journal of Political Science, 10(1), 838-855.